tidyverse/tidyverse.org/content/blog/ggplot2-3-5-0-legends/index.md

 ## Stretching

-Another experimental tweak to legends, is that they can now have stretching keys (or bars).
+Another experimental tweak to legends is that they can now have stretching keys (or bars).
 The option is still considered 'experimental' because there are some things that may go wrong.
 By setting the `legend.key{.height/.width}` theme argument as a `"null"` unit, legends can now expand to fill the available space.

 <div class="highlight">